bbchallenge/bbchallenge-proofs/README.md

 - Proving the correctness of [deciders](https://bbchallenge.org/method#deciders) (https://github.com/bbchallenge/bbchallenge-deciders)
 - Proving the non-halting/halting of specific individual machines that are not covered by deciders

 Please see our [reproducibility and verifiability statement](https://bbchallenge.org/method#reproducibility-and-verifiability-statement) for more.

+We store these proofs here.

 ## PDFs